Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Numerical Results

 \subsubsection{Three-dimensional domains, \texorpdfstring{$d=3$}{d=3}}

-The dimension $d$ of the problem has no significant effect on the difficulty or complexity of the \gscsp{} algorithm.
-The only change is that generating the elements of $V$ becomes slightly more expensive when basis functions are three-dimensional.
-We consider a three-dimensional volume shown in \Cref{fig:3dpruning}, which is the volume inside a torus that changes in radius and height as a function of the polar angle in the two-dimensional plane with
+The dimension $d$ has no significant effect on the difficulty or complexity of the \gscsp{} algorithm; only the evaluation of the basis functions becomes slightly more expensive. \Cref{fig:3dpruning} illustrates $X_4$ from \Cref{tab:manufactured-domains}, the volume inside a torus whose radius and height vary with the polar angle in the two-dimensional plane.